In this guide

 Key takeaway

-Start with KYC or fraud detection.
-These have the highest proven ROI, the most mature AI capabilities, and the clearest path to regulatory acceptance.
-KYC processing drops from days to 14 minutes; fraud detection cuts false positives by 40%.
+Start with KYC or fraud detection - the ROI is proven and regulators already know how to evaluate these systems.
+KYC processing drops from days to minutes; fraud detection cuts false positives by 40%.

 Explainability is non-negotiable